A Puglia Road Trip Itinerary: Our 10 Day Puglia Guide

 Day Ten: Polignano a Mare

-This Puglia road trip itinerary takes into account the best of Puglia; the quaint, unique villages of the Itria Valley, Puglia’s majestic Baroque towns and cities, the region’s wine and wine-making traditions as well as the beautiful coastline and best beaches in Puglia.
-You can also focus more on wellness in the itinerary by upgrading your stay to some of the best wellness-focused hotels in the area.
+This Puglia road trip itinerary takes into account the best of Puglia; the quaint, unique villages of the Itria Valley, Puglia’s majestic Baroque towns and cities, the region’s wine and wine-making traditions as well as the beautiful coastline and some of the best beaches in Puglia.

-You’ll find our Puglia road trip itinerary map below.
-We started in Bari.
 If you decide to start in Brindisi it makes sense to start following this itinerary from Ostuni, Lecce or Otranto and then loop back round to the Itria Valley after visiting the southern parts of the peninsula.

-Other variations: Doing this trip again I probably wouldn’t change much apart from just extending the trip and having more time in the region.
+Other variations: Doing this Puglia holiday trip again I probably wouldn’t change much apart from just extending the trip and having more time in the region.
 But here are a few variation ideas that you might want to consider.

 Instead of two days in Polignano a Mare, have a day in Gallipoli from Lecce.
 If you’re not fussed by visiting some wineries, spend the afternoon of day seven visiting Gallipoli and its beaches before heading to Monopoli.
-Instead of spending a morning in Bari, head to Matera earlier for a full day and a half there.

-My Puglia Road Trip Itinerary: Day by Day
+A Local’s Puglia Road Trip Itinerary: Day by Day

 Arrival in Bari